 Can Sleep Apnea Cause Depression?

 Sleep apnea is a sleep disorder that causes breathing to stop and start repeatedly.
-Repeated sleep apnea episodes can increase the risk of low blood oxygen 一also called hypoxia, hypertension and cardiovascular disease.
+Repeated sleep apnea episodes can increase the risk of low blood oxygen — also called hypoxia — as well as hypertension and cardiovascular disease.
 If you experience loud snoring and excessive daytime sleepiness, even after a full night's sleep, you may have sleep apnea.

 The two main types of sleep apnea are: